olha-yatskivska/python-lessons/tuples/base-knowledge.md

 # Tuples in Python

 ## Tuples are immutable
-* A tuplel is a sequence of values much like a list.
+* A tuple is a sequence of values much like a list.
 * They have elements which are indexed starting at 0.
 * Unlike a list, you cannot alter its contents - similar to a string.